-Students are required to take a total of four classes.
-All students take CAS IR/GE 594 International Environmental Policy.
-Additionally, students select one course from three of the four categories listed below.
+Students are required to take one course from three of the following four groups:

-- Group B: CAS GE 510 Physical Principles of the Environment
+- CAS GE 510 Physical Principles of the Environment

-- Group C: CAS GE 519 Energy, Society, and the Environment
+- CAS GE 519 Energy, Society, and the Environment

 CEES Elective Courses

-Students are required to complete two approved elective courses from the CEES course offerings.
-For a list of these courses, please see the Center for Energy & Environmental Studies section of this website.
+Students are required to complete two approved elective courses from the CEES graduate level course offerings for a total of eight CEES elective credits.
+For a list of these courses, please see the Center for Energy & Environmental Studies website.